 459. The Blackening (2007) - Machine Head

 Machine Head's sixth and deliciously titled album The Blackening found the band playing a different game than they had ever before.
-Head debuted on the scene strong enough with Burn My Eyes, but each new released since seemed to be less memorable than the last.
-Mainman Robert Flynn apparently grew sick of being somewhat irrelevant and instead hammered down and toned up his songwriting, taking on a "every song is an epic" approach and delivering one of the most surprisingly satisfying metal albums of the 2000s.
+These guys debuted on the scene strong enough with Burn My Eyes, but each new released since seemed to be less memorable than the last.
+Mainman Robert Flynn apparently grew sick of being somewhat irrelevant and instead hammered down and toned up his songwriting, taking on an"every song is an epic" approach and delivering one of the most surprisingly satisfying metal albums of the 2000s.
 The Blackening is chock-full of blazzing leads, memorable as hell riffs, and Flynn's best vocal performance by a mile.

 458. Stand!
 (1969) - Sly and the Family Stone

 I debated a bit as to which Sly and the Family Stone album I should pick to represent them on this list, not that only one should suffice mind you.
-Since always though, I've leaned closest towards their first masterpiece Stand!There's A Riot Going On is the glorious sound of sweaty cocaine and indifference and is one of the finer "sound of a band falling apart" records ever made, but the proceeding Stand! is tighter and more memorable in the individual song department.
-Four hits exist with, "Sing A Simple Song", "I Want To Take You Higher", "Everyday People", and the opening title track which I only wish extended it's outro for as long as "Sex Machine" is.
+Since always though, I have leaned closest towards their first masterpiece Stand!.
+There's A Riot Going On is the glorious sound of sweaty cocaine and indifference, and it is one of the finer "sound of a band falling apart" records ever made, but the proceeding Stand! is tighter and more memorable in the individual song department.
+Four hits exist with, "Sing A Simple Song", "I Want To Take You Higher", "Everyday People", and the opening title track, which I only wish extended its outro for as long as "Sex Machine" is.

 457. Curtis (1970) - Curtis Mayfield

-Just beating out his more famous and landmark Super Fly soundtrack, I've recently decided that I prefer Curtis Mayfield's debut Curtis just a smidge more.
-Written and produced by Mayfield himself and released on his own label, Curtis is historically important alongside the work of Stevie Wonder and Marvin Gaye around the same time for the creative control it offered.
+Just beating out his more famous and landmark Super Fly soundtrack, I have recently decided that I prefer Curtis Mayfield's debut Curtis just a smidge more.
+Written and produced by Mayfield himself and released on his own label, Curtis is historically important alongside the work of Stevie Wonder and Marvin Gaye around the same time for the creative control that it offered.
 Also similar to Gaye, Curtis deals almost exclusively with the social and political issues of the day which were tricky if at all to ignore, especially for a black soul musician.
-The funky jamming of "Move On Up", in-your-face lyrics of "(Don't Worry) If There's a Hell Bellow, We're All Gonna Go", and the prettiness of "The Makings of You" and "Miss Black America" are all testaments to Mayfields genius.
+The funky jamming of "Move On Up", in-your-face lyrics of "(Don't Worry) If There's a Hell Bellow, We're All Gonna Go", and the prettiness of "The Makings of You" and "Miss Black America" are all testaments to Mayfield's genius.

 456. Far Beyond Driven (1994) - Pantera